GearsDatapacks/libra/README.md

 - `doc` - Adds a doc comment to a declaration
 - `deprecated` - Marks a function or type as deprecated
 - `gen` - Generates methods for a type using a generator function (`fn(Type): $T: fn`)
+- `extern` - Marks a function as external, no defined by a Libra library